vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 ![alt text](screenshots/screenshot-windows-connectdifcr.png "Screenshot Windows: checkbox for connecting using different credentials when mapping network drive")

-Enter your user name and password.
+You will be prompted for a name and password.
+If you are an employee or student at Utrecht University, your user name is your Utrecht University email address (in lowercase) and your password is your Solis password.
+External users have usually received their user name via email, along with a link to set their password.
 If you are working on your personal PC or laptop, tick the checkbox "Remember my credentials".
 If you are working on a shared computer, it is better not to tick this checkbox for security reasons.
 Click on the "OK" button.

 ![alt text](screenshots/screenshot-windows-credentials.png "Screenshot Windows: dialog for entering credentials when mapping network drive")